 (\$)

-September 30, 2024 5
+September 30, 2024 1

-September 30, 2023
+September 30, 2023 -

-(e) Risks Associated with Financial Instruments

-i.
-Risk exposure and management
+- (e) Risks Associated with Financial Instruments - i.
+Risk exposure and management ii.
+Currency risk

-The Fund seeks long-term capital growth by investing primarily in equities of companies that promote gender diversity and women's leadership, anywhere in the world.
+The Fund seeks long-term capital growth by investing primarily in a broad range of global equities.
+Through the application of a tax overlay strategy, the Fund will aim to minimize taxable distributions.